On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: The Sampling Algorithm 2023-11-21

-Note that the algorithm will finish if it pushes and pops all the factor nodes at least once.
-Each factor node can only be pushed and popped $O(k)$ times, while each pushing and popping in $\mathbold{S}$ requires $O(1)$ time.
-Furthermore, once we pop a factor node $\beta$ we need $O(k)$ steps to decide the configuration of $\partial \beta$.
-Since we have $m$ factor nodes we conclude that the iterative part of $\switch$ requires $O(k^2 m)$ steps.
+Each factor node can only be pushed and popped $O(k)=O(1)$ times during the execution of the algorithm, i.e., it can be pushed at most as many times as its degree.
+Each one of these pushes and pops requires $O(1)$ time.
+Furthermore, once we pop from $\mathbold{S}$ the factor node $\beta$ we need $O(k)$ steps to decide the configuration of $\partial \beta$.
+Hence, the algorithm spends $O(k^2)$ time for each factor node $\alpha$ of $G$.
+Then, since we have $m$ factor nodes, we conclude that the iterative part of $\switch$ requires $O(k^2 m)=O(m)$ steps.